wang-arthur/arthurzwang.com/_courses/courses-in-development.md

 # Preliminary / In-Progress

-## Introduction to Graduate Studies: Genres of Academic Work and Life (Proseminar)
+## Introduction to Graduate Studies: Genres of Academic Work and Life (PhD Proseminar, could be adapted for MA)
 ### Course Description
-This introduction to graduate studies in the humanities aims to fill gaps in graduate education, ensuring that no one falls through the cracks.
-The course will prepare you for both graduate school and academic life beyond this institution.
-While some Some proseminars/introductory graduate seminars survey theoretical schools or major directions in a field, instead of introducing any particular subject, this seminar focuses on equipping you with the skills, habits, and practices you'll need to navigate academic life and work.
+This introduction to graduate studies in the humanities aims to fill common gaps in graduate education, ensuring that no one falls through the cracks.
+The course will prepare students for both graduate school and academic life beyond this institution.
+While some proseminars survey schools, methods, theories, or major directions in a field, this seminar dispenses with content and focuses instead on equipping students with essential skills, habits, and practices for navigating academic life and work.

-This seminar will introduce you to professional genres, formats, and conventions that are crucial for success as an academic, but that graduate students are often expected to acquire through osmosis, from one-on-one mentoring, or by other semi-independent means.
+This seminar will introduce professional genres, shibboleths, and conventions that are crucial for academic survival and success, but that graduate students are often expected to acquire by osmosis, from one-on-one mentoring, or through other informal and semi-independent means.
 As a matter of equity, this course aims to provide all graduate students with access to this knowledge.

 [notes/draft-in-progress below]